 VERSION 2 - earlier versions are available on github; instructions and examples available here:

-The version 2 README has instructions for creating models.
+The version 2 README has instructions for creating and simulating models.
 An example to get you started will be helpful, and additional examples to explain branching if you are ambitious.
 More complicated simulation files are available either from modelDB or associated with specific publications.
 A collection of the models used for software validation of version 2 is available here.

 Programs (in Python and c++) used to process the output data Postprocessing

 After downloading and extracting,

 Email me if you want Chemesis2.1, which was used to run all the published Hermissenda simulations.